 The Canon EOS Rebel T5i is Canon’s latest addition to its amateur-oriented Rebel series, a line of Canon cameras meant for photographers who are just beginning their journey.
-At a relatively affordable price ranging from $450 to $500 on Amazon, this entry-level DSLR is the new flagship of the Rebel line.
+At a relatively affordable price, this entry-level DSLR is the new flagship of the Rebel line.
 It is also a solid choice for any novice photographers looking to upgrade their gear without breaking the bank due to its ease of use, strong specs and powerful performance.

 What is the Canon Rebel T5i?